bvargo/katirc/README.md

 client.
 KatIRC will translate IRC commands from your client into Katō API calls and vice versa.

-Note that this is alpha quality software, at best.
-It was a quick hack project, not production quality software, although the author does use it almost every day.
+**Note:** this project is no longer active.
+When it was active, it was alpha quality software at best.

 ## Requirements